CBT & Integrative Therapy for Anxiety, OCD and Self-Doubt in South West London and Online

 I’m a BABCP-accredited Cognitive Behavioural Therapist, integrative in approach and trauma-informed in practice.
 My background in social work shaped a deeply anti-oppressive, person-centred lens, meaning you’ll always be met with respect, curiosity, and compassion.

-I specialise in OCD, anxiety, and perfectionism, and work with neurodivergent adults, creatives, and people of the global majority navigating racial, cultural, or identity-related trauma.
+I have a specialist interest in anxiety disorders, and perfectionism, and welcome work with neurodivergent adults, creatives, and people of the global majority.

 My approach blends evidence-based CBT with insights from ACT, CFT, and brief psychodynamic therapy, as well as mindfulness and somatic awareness helping clients rebuild safety, creativity, and confidence from the inside out.